BrunoPB/Godeck/docs/TCPBytePattern.md

 -   `UserNumber` Update the client user's number.
 Should get a number as parameter
 -   `GameMove` Update the game state based on the parameter move.
 Should get a `GameMove` string as parameter
 -   `GameEnd` Ends the current game.
-Should get the winner and the reason for the win (win or wo) as parameter
+Should get the reason for the game ending ("Win", "Lose", "SurrenderPlayer", "SurrenderOpponent", "AFKPlayer", "AFKOpponent") as parameter

 ## Client to Server